hashbang/shell-etc/README.md

 This is the '/etc' directory of the #! shell servers.
 Git management is handled via [etckeeper](http://etckeeper.branchable.com/)

+This can also be used to set up new #! shell servers to add to our pool.

+## Contribution ##
 You can "Fork" and "Pull Request" any changes you would like to see on our servers.

-This can also be used to set up new #! shell servers to add to our pool.
+If you would like to have particular package installed in #! shell servers, add it to packages.txt and send a pull request.
+While we accept most pull requests, packages that require X11 as dependency will not be merged.

 ## Requirements ##